HomeLatest NewsIndustryMicrosoft’s $68.7 billion Activision deal under UK antitrust agency lens

 Preferred Source of Google

-According to the British antitrust watchdog, the US company is being investigated over a $68.7 billion deal to buy ‘Call of Duty’ maker Activision Blizzard Inc.
+According to the British watchdog, the US company is being investigated over a $68.7 billion deal to buy ‘Call of Duty’ maker Activision Blizzard Inc.

 Advertisement